skip to main content

 What does it do?

-Tenofovir and emtricitabine is used to reduce the chance of getting HIV for people at high risk.
+Tenofovir and emtricitabine is used to reduce the chance of acquiring HIV for people at higher risk.

 It is also used with other medicines to control HIV (see separate sheets).